KG416/crud-rest-api/README.md

 ## Version control (git)

 - Progress is chronologically divided into different branches.
-They're named starting with a number, for example `1-project-setup`
+For example `1-project-setup` and `2-node-server`.

 ## Tools